-But you may need an amplifier on a large stage too.
+But you may need best electronic drum amp on a large stage too.
 Chances are a PA is already installed, and it will be doing all the amplification you need.
 And if you must have one, it does not have to very powerful.

 In such situations above, the output of 50 to 100-watt amps with an XLR out will be just fine.
 It can give enough power to do what you need with many problems.

 And when you are playing on a small-medium venue or practicing with your band buddies, a more powerful amp, like 200-watt amp, may be necessary.
 This device can amplify the electronic sound directly so your audience can enjoy the music.